 THE Forest Hills Branch of the Corn Exchange Bank of New York will move into its new home on or about Jan.
 15. The Corn Exchange Bank was organized Feb.
-1, 1853, with a capital stock of \$500,000, at 13 William Street, corner of Beaver, and the main office is still on this spot.
-In August of that year, the capital stock and surplus were increased to \$914,000.
-The expansion of capital and earnings has been rapid, keeping pace with the steady growth of the city and country, until today the capital and surplus have reached \$20,000,000.
+1853, with a capital stock of \$500,000, at 13 William Street, mer of Beaver, and the main office is still on this spot.
+In a sust of that year, the capital stock and surplus were in the capital stock and surplus were in the steady growth of the steady growth of the the steady growth g

-In March, 1899, the bank began its policy of establishing branches in other localities throughout the city, to serve more conveniently its growing number of customers.
-This action met wonderful response from the public, more people coming to the bank as it spread its activities into their immediate neighborhoods, and now there are over 136,000 depositors and accounts on the ledgers-nearly 1,000 accounts in the Forest Hills Branch.
-Many of the branches handle a greater volume of business than the main office of some large first-class banks.
-Today there are fifty-one branches, in addition to the home office.
-In recent years the bank has adopted the practice of owning or erecting its own buildings to house the branch
+In March, 1899, the bank began its policy of establishing branches in other localities throughout the city, to serve more enveniently its growing number of customers.
+This action the wonderful response from the public, more people coming the bank as it spread its activities into their immediate enabborhoods, and now there are over 136,000 depositors and excounts on the ledgers-nearly 1,000 accounts in the Forest hills Branch.
+Many of the branches handle a greater volume business than the main office of some large first-class banks.
+Today there are fifty-one branches, in addition to the home fice.
+In recent years the bank has adopted the practice of samples of erecting its own buildings to house the branch matters.

 The Forest Hills Branch was opened Jan.
-3, 1922, and while not the latest branch started (the bank has established four new branches since January, 1922), the bank soon recognized the qualities of this community, and at an early date acquired the very desirable plot on the corner of Continental Avenue and Austin Street, 25 by 100 feet, which belonged to the Long Island Railroad and was a part of its station grounds.
-A handsome bank building has been erected from plans drawn by Fellheimer & Wagner, associate architects, who designed such well-known public buildings in Long Island as the Hempstead Town House and the Nassau County Tuberculosis Sanitarium, also the Hirschberg residence in Forest Hills, and who are handling at the present time several of the largest railway passenger terminal developments in the United States.
+3, 1922, and while not the latest branch started (the bank has established four we branches since January, 1922), the bank soon recognized qualities of this community, and at an early date acquired very desirable plot on the corner of Continental Avenue and Austin Street, 25 by 100 feet, which belonged to the Long stand Railroad and was a part of its station grounds.
+A landsome bank building has been erected from plans drawn Fellheimer & Wagner, associate architects, who designed such well-known public buildings in Long Island as the Hempstead Town House and the Nassau County Tuberculosis Sanitarium, also the Hirschberg residence in Forest Hills, and who are handling at the present time several of the largest railway passenger terminal developments in the United States.
 The architecture conforms to the design of the railroad station adjoining, the most beautiful one on the entire system, and matches the type of construction throughout the Gardens which has made this section a place of unique beauty.
 The illustration in this issue of the BULLETIN gives an idea of the appearance of the bank building and is made from a colored drawing furnished by the architects.